MinnPost/mn-foia-dpa-requests/README.md

 ## Writing a data request letter

+There is no guarantee that the templates or advice given here will produce the data that you request.
+But hopefully it will help get you started.

 ### Examples

 * ```dataset-request-letter-mn.md```: A letter for a specific dataset from an agency in Minnesota.
+* ```data-inventory-request-mn.md```: A letter to request the data inventory from an agency in Minnesota.

 ### General Examples